DMcLinden/data_collection/README.md

 # Data collection for Idea networks (aka concept mapping)

+**Download**:  Click the *clone or download* button, choose *download zip file*.
+Once downloaded unzip and extract the files to a location you choose.
+Doubleclick to open an program or choose the appropriate application to open the program (e.g., R, Word).

 *Manual data collection*
 * The word document entitled *Instructions and forms for paper data collection* contains forms for collecting data.